-The Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Curriculum Review Board of the American Association of Medical Assistants’ Endowment accredits the Medical Assisting program.
+The Medical Assisting program is fully accredited by The Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Curriculum Review Board of the American Association of Medical Assistants’ Endowment.